-On Saturday, June 10, a second keynote speaker, David Barber—of Blue Hill at Stone Barns restaurant and the Stone Barns Center for Food & Agriculture—will speak about future directions in the food world, and opportunities to incorporate new technologies in shaping them.
+On Saturday, June 10, a second keynote speaker, David Barber—of Blue Hill restaurants and the Stone Barns Center for Food & Agriculture—will speak about future directions in the food world, and opportunities to incorporate new technologies in shaping them.
 Blue Hill at Stone Barns was recently named the 11th best restaurant in the world by World’s 50 Best Restaurants.

 Topics for panels on Saturday include: CIY: The Joys of Cooking It Yourself; Unscrambling Nutrition: Fad, Fashion and Functional Foods; Looking Ahead: Social Responsibility, Food Security, Farming, Fishing and Food Making; and The Future of Restaurants: From Fine Dining to Food Halls and Food Trucks.

-Sponsors for 2017 so far include Anolon Gourmet Cookware, KIND Snacks, purity.organic., Specialty Food Association, Breakthru Beverage Group, Blue Point Brewing Company, and Montauk Brewing Company.
+Sponsors for 2017 so far include Anolon Gourmet Cookware, KIND Snacks, purity.organic., Specialty Food Association, Breakthru Beverage Group, Slow Food East End, Blue Point Brewing Company, and Montauk Brewing Company.
 Wolffer Estate Vineyard has signed on as the wine sponsor for the conference.
-Media sponsor is WSHU Public Radio 91.1 FM.
+Media sponsors are WSHU Public Radio 91.1 FM and Edible East End.